Programme Amendment and Withdrawals during and after the coronavirus outbreak

 It is critical that we comply with CMA, and these deadlines enable us to ensure offer letters and accompanying documentation are as accurate as they can be in providing offer-holders with material information in a durable format.

 Any amendments considered essential after these dates can still be considered but there must be liaison between school and faculty before approval is given.
-Please consult your faculty Teaching and Learning Officer to ensure that the correct process is followed and to determine that there is a strong and clear rationale for making a late change.
+Please consult your Faculty Teaching and Learning Officer to ensure that the correct process is followed and to determine that there is a strong and clear rationale for making a late change.
 This collaboration will also ensure that appropriate advice from legal can be obtained where necessary, will mitigate any increased risk and assures us that we remain compliant with CMA and OFS.
-TLSD are happy to support colleagues when considering late amendments.
+Teaching and Learning Delivery (TLD) are happy to support colleagues when considering late amendments.

 - Our usual annual approval deadlines have been reinstated to ensure we are compliant with CMA and OFS requirements.
 Faculties should receive all new and intended programme changes so that approval is completed by 31 March for UG programmes and 31 May for PGT programmes.
 Please also refer to the interim programme amendment matrix.